 Below is a list of medications that can interact with Augmentin.
 This list does not contain all drugs that may interact with Augmentin.

 Different drug interactions can cause different effects.
 For instance, some can interfere with how well a drug works, while others can cause increased side effects.

 Before taking Augmentin, be sure to tell your doctor and pharmacist about all prescription, over-the-counter, and other drugs you take.
 Also tell them about any vitamins, herbs, and supplements you use.
 Sharing this information can help you avoid potential interactions.

 If you have questions about drug interactions that may affect you, ask your doctor or pharmacist.

-Taking Augmentin with oral anticoagulant drugs such as warfarin (Coumadin, Jantoven) might increase the effects of the anticoagulants.
+Taking Augmentin with oral anticoagulant drugs (blood thinners taken by mouth) such as warfarin (Jantoven) might increase the effects of the anticoagulants.
 This could result in increased bleeding.

 If you take an anticoagulant drug with Augmentin, your doctor may need to monitor your bleeding risk more often.

 Taking Augmentin with allopurinol (Zyloprim, Aloprim) might increase your risk of developing a skin rash.

 Some antibiotics, including Augmentin, might decrease how well oral contraceptives (birth control taken by mouth, such as the birth control pill) work.
 However, research on this interaction is inconsistent and controversial.

 Until more is known about this potential interaction, consider using a backup method of contraception while taking Augmentin.